Rule 4112-3-07 | Hearing.

 (b) If the aggrieved person does not file a designation in accordance with paragraph (C)(5) of this rule, the evidence in support of the complaint shall be presented solely by counsel for the commission.

-(2) The person or persons conducting a hearing shall take into account all reliable, probative and substantial evidence.
+(2) The member(s) of the commission or administrative law judge(s) conducting the hearing shall take into account all reliable, probative, and substantial evidence.
 Irrelevant, immaterial, unreliable, and unduly repetitious evidence may be excluded.

 (4) Where hearings are conducted by three or more commissioners and/or administrative law judges, all rulings and determinations shall be made by majority rule.